 Both products offer online survey capabilities and data management capabilities.

-REDCap was designed for research data management and has a built-in compliant e-Consent framework that can provide PDFs of the signed forms and provides advanced capability for informed consent.
+REDCap was designed for research data management and has a built-in compliant eConsent framework that can provide PDFs of the signed forms and provides advanced capability for informed consent.
+WVU REDCap eConsent templates are HIPAA and FDA compliant.

 Qualtrics is online survey software that has more survey features and fewer research-related data management features.
-Qualtrics cannot provide a compliant PDF of the consent form that is required by the federal regulations and institiion.
+Qualtrics cannot provide a compliant PDF of the consent form that is required by the federal regulations and institution.
+Qualtrics should only be used for research with a waiver of documentation of informed consent or non-covered entity research.

 It is important to consider the population and whether eConsent is a good option for the population.
 In some cases, the eIC process may not be appropriate.
 Also, if there are technical difficulties with the platform or internet connection, paper-based consent processes may be needed as a back-up.